taylan1209/finance_dashboard/README.md

 ## Scripts
 - `pnpm dev` – start the local development server.
 - `pnpm lint` – run ESLint with the project rules.
+- `pnpm dribbble:capture` – launch a headless browser, capture key screens, and build a collage under `dribbble-assets/`.

+### Creating Dribbble-ready imagery
+1. Start the app locally with `pnpm dev` so it is available at `http://localhost:3000` (or supply `APP_URL`).
+2. Run `pnpm dribbble:capture`.
+Puppeteer signs in with the executive demo account, captures a full-page screenshot, and slices it into four equal segments saved under `dribbble-assets/screenshots/`.
+3. The script also outputs `dribbble-assets/dribbble-collage.png`, a 2×2 collage with soft framing that mirrors the reference layout—ready to share or tweak further.

 ## Notes
 - All metrics and accounts are synthetic; no external services or real records are used.